 Many states offer financial assistance to their residents.
 Contact the appropriate agency in your state for information and application procedures.

 Many governments outside the United States provide financial assistance to their citizens who are studying abroad.
 International students should contact the ministry of higher education in their home country for information and applications.

-Supplemental Financial Assistance application information for the 2022–23 academic year will be available soon.
+Supplemental Financial Assistance application information for the 2022–23 academic year is available here.

 As directed by the Certification and Agreement for Emergency Financial Aid Grants to Students under the Coronavirus Aid, Relief and Economic Security (CARES) Act, the Curtis Institute of Music provides the following information to satisfy requirements for the 30-Day Fund Report.
 This public notification serves to satisfy initial reporting requirements as provided by guidance from the Department of Education.